kaisama92/Inventory_Tracker/README.md

 * _The application throws a warning for unused variables.
 They are used implicitly._
 * _The Component Diagram illustrates a Delete page.
 This has not been implemented yet._
+* _The Create functionality allows for negative numbers to be input._

 ## License